avanpo/avanpo.github.io/_posts/2020-02-28-exploring-facebooks-network.md

 router.
 Judging by the naming, they are probably simple layer 3 switches.

 Lastly, we end up on `edge-star-mini-shv-01-ams4.facebook.com`, which refers to the IP we got from Facebook's authoritative DNS server.
-There's lots of interesting bits of information to unpack here, but let's start with "edge".
+There are lots of interesting bits of information to unpack here, but let's start with "edge".

 ## Server deployment